ivos/signboard/src/site/markdown/features.md

 	As active project member, I can view code, name, description, date created attributes.

+	As project member I can view my project status and my project roles in the project.

 1. __Edit project__

 	As an active project administrator I can edit the project's